Seeley, California

 Seeley is a census-designated place (CDP) in Imperial County, California.
 Seeley is located 7.5 mi west of El Centro.
-The population was 1,823 at the 2010 census, up from 1,624 in 2000.
+The population was 1,729 at the 2020 census, down from 1,739 at the 2010 census.
 It is part of the El Centro Metropolitan Area.

 History

 The first post office at Seeley was opened in 1909.
 The name honors Henry Seeley, an early developer of Imperial County.

 Seeley is one of the oldest established communities in Imperial County, tracing its history back to the early years of the 20th century.
-It was originally established as a stage stop on the shores of the now dead Blue Lake.
+It succeeded the town of Silsbee, which was originally established as a stage stop on the shores of the now drained Blue Lake.
+When irrigation channels from the Colorado River overflowed and flooded the basin of the Salton Sea between 1905 and 1907, the townsite of Silsbee was flooded and abandoned, and the new town of Seeley was established a few miles north.

 NAF El Centro, the winter home of the Blue Angels, was built adjacent to Seeley in 1946.
 In 1964, Interstate 8 was run a mile south of Seeley, marking the lowest elevation on the Interstate Highway System at -52 feet.

 Geography

 Bordered on the west by the New River, Seeley sits astride the Imperial Fault and above what was once the basin of the "Blue Lake".
 Like much of the Imperial Valley, Seeley lies entirely below sea level.